Jury finds Anderson man guilty of murder

 He said no one testified that McCloud’s nickname was Killer Tez, that he was known to carry guns or that he had a weapon the night he was killed.

-Kopp said McCloud’s murder was premeditated because several people testified that they heard him tell McCloud if he was still on his property when he returned he “had something” for the victim.
+Kopp said McCloud’s murder was premeditated because several people testified that they heard Stewart tell McCloud if he was still on his property when he returned he “had something” for the victim.

 He urged jurors to return with a guilty verdict if they wanted to “sleep well tonight.”